yeasy/docker-hyperledger/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-hyperledger` GitHub repo](https://github.com/yeasy/docker-hyperledger).

 # What is docker-hyperledger?
-Base Docker image with hyperledger fabric binaries (peer, membersrvc) deployed.
+Full functional Docker image with necessary hyperledger fabric binaries (peer, membersrvc) deployed.

-Please use the `dev` tag if you want have a full development env with tools like protoc supports.
+Please use the `dev` tag if you want have a full development env with tools like protoc and NodeJs supports.

-Your can see [hyperledger-cluster](https://github.com/yeasy/docker-compose-files#hyperledger) if you want to quickly deploy a hyperledger cluster.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/yeasy/hyperledger/](https://registry.hub.docker.com/u/yeasy/hyperledger/).